Vocabulary Transfer for Biomedical Texts: Add Tokens if You Can Not Add Data: Experiments

 \section{Experiments}

-We run a series of experiments with the base version of BERT model on three different medical datasets.
-First, we discuss how to adopt new dataset-specific vocabulary via an intermediary MLM step.
-Then we run several experiments with various parameters.
+We conducted a series of experiments using the base version of the BERT model on various medical datasets.
+Initially, we explored the adoption of a new, dataset-specific vocabulary through an intermediary masked language modeling (MLM) step, involving pretraining on the downstream dataset with updated tokenization.
+Subsequently, we performed multiple experiments with different parameters and compared the results to a baseline approach, which involved simple fine-tuning on the downstream dataset without applying vocabulary transfer or altering the initial tokenization.
+This baseline serves as a reference point in our experimental analysis.